-The 31-year-old German, who has a year left on his current Arsenal contract, does not appear to be part of Arteta's plans at the Emirates, having not played a single minute since the Premier League restarted with the club saying he has been absent with a back injury.
+The 31-year-old, who has a year left on his current Arsenal contract, has not played a single minute for the Gunners since the Premier League restarted with the club saying he has been absent with a back injury.

 - £18 Premier League and Football channel offer

 - Premier League restart: The live games on Sky Sports

 - NOW TV Sky Sports Month Pass for £25 a month

 But in the latest installment of the Ozil saga, the German, who was playing regularly before coronavirus halted football, has seemingly taken aim at Arteta after posting on social media that he is "ready", ahead of Arsenal's game against Liverpool on Wednesday.